damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.md

 We want to strike a good balance between: community and enterprise events.

+## Promoting Events
+- Email signatures- starting 1 month before event???
+- Get attendee list and contact customers and prospects
+- BDRS will help set up 20 in person meetings set up before event to occur at event

+## After and Event

+- Fill out after event survey- send any relevant feedback on event to marketing event staff.
+    - was the event valuable?
+        - would you go again/ should we go again?
+        - did we get good leads/ contacts?
+        - best questions asked and conversations
+        - was our sponsorship/ involvement successful?
+    - how was the booth set up?
+        - how was the booth staffing?
+        - did the booth get enough traffic?
+        - booth location and size
+    - how did our swag go over?
+        - did we have enough/ too much?
+    - contests?
+- Make sure contacts/ leads gathered from event are with marketing and categorized under specific event campaign.
+- Follow up with leads from event within 5 business days after event ends.

 ## Speaker Portal

-* Catalogue of talks and speaker briefs we have done or can do.
+* Catalogue of talks and speaker briefs we have done or can do and their run times.
 Contact community@gitlab.com for access.

 ## Meetups